KK-rish/Delta-Demo/README.md

 # Delta-Demo
-This is the Demo repository for Delta Projects
+This is the Demo repository for Delta Projects.